tsoj/Nalwald/README.md

 into this mask.
 The pawns in that mask can be used to calculate an exact index for this structure of pawns in a 3x3 space.
 This index can be used to access a table, which contains values to evaluate this pawn structure.
-This table can then be optimized using a method like gradient descent.n
+This table can then be optimized using a method like gradient descent.

 #### License